 trained and developed

-Angola economic impact study
+economic impact study in Angola

 In 2017, Chevron commissioned research firm IHS Markit, who also engaged the Catholic University of Angola, to quantify how our Angolan operations contribute to the country’s economy from 2010 to 2016.
 Chevron is an interest owner and the operator of Block 0 and Block 14, and holds a non-operated interest in the Angola LNG facility.
 The weighted average of these three equity stakes is approximately 37%, which is reflected in all figures shown.
 Monetary figures are in U.S. dollars.